DoTheEvo/XCPng-basics/README.md

 * **PV** - Paravirtualization<br>
-  The oldest way, bypassing need for emulation of hardware by having the guest OS aware of being in a VM, running with a modified kernel and using a specific API.
+  The oldest way, bypassing need for emulation of hardware by having the guest OS aware of being in a VM, running with a modified kernel and using a specific hypervisor API.
 * **HVM** - Hardware Virtual Machine<br>
   Full emulation of hardware using hardware support - intel VT-x | AMD-V
 * **PVHVM** -   Hardware virtualization with paravirtualization drivers enabled<br>